CoderDojo/coolest-platform/README.md

 ## Setup

-To setup the dev environment run `docker-compose run client yarn`
+To setup the dev environment run `docker-compose run --rm platform yarn`

 ## Run

-### express
+### Full stack

 To start the sever run `docker-compose up`

-### vue
+### Vue app only

-To start the vue dev server run `docker-compose run -p 3000:3000 -p 8080:8080 client yarn client-dev`
+To start the vue dev server with a mock API run `yarn start-with-mocks`